 The courses are held by the Department of Scandinavian Languages.

 What levels are offered in Basic Swedish?

-Basic Swedish courses are offered on three levels: Basic Swedish 1, 2 and 3.
+Basic Swedish courses are offered on four levels: Basic Swedish 1, 2, 3 and 4.

 How many credits do I get if I pass?